ppau/ppau-graphics/CONTRIBUTING.md

 In general, use Open Sans Condensed for tag-text.

 If you use fonts other than those listed in the Identity Style Guide, please make a note of them.
 Better yet, run `sh list_fonts.sh` in the project root before committing.
-This will automatically update `fontlist.txt`.
+This will automatically update `FONTLIST.txt`.

-The Authorisation Tag is as follows (remove leading/trailing whitespace):
+The Authorisation Tag placeholder is as follows (remove leading/trailing whitespace):

     PPAU_AUTH_TAG

-The Printing Tag is as follows (remove leading/trailing whitespace):
+The Printing Tag placeholder is as follows (remove leading/trailing whitespace):

     PPAU_PRINT_TAG